 Although there are differences in the way physical and financial products are currently settled, there is also a high degree of similarity and purpose across the current processes.
 Furthermore, both processes have certain strengths which might be combined.
 The financial process supports and even requires matching between counterparties, whereas the physical process does not, as a result errors in the invoice leading to undercharging by the supplier can currently go unnoticed exposing the supplier to the risk of lost revenue.
 The physical process, on the other hand, separates cash-in from cash-out allowing counterparties to agree on the ‘supplier’s’ document in case of a dispute, whereas in the financial process this basis for agreement is lost since both counterparties’ statement documents are of equivalent status.
 The physical process also provides a basis for more formal tax treatment should this be required as it cannot be guaranteed in all regions and tax regimes that financial products do not and/or will not require any tax treatment to be expressly stated.

 The current settlement process is, therefore, a strong candidate for standardisation as a high degree of benefit can be derived from a comparatively small degree of change to current practice.
 Most benefit would be derived from developing a single process common to physical and financial products with a single set of settlement documents that can be used internationally to settle a wide range of products and which combines the strengths of each of the current approaches.
 A single global process will result in increased efficiency and reduced operational risk due to simplification of the overall settlement process, reduced training requirements and more flexibility in staffing.
-Furthermore, the process must be able not just to check settlement data but to replace the use of paper for the purpose of settlement since the greatest degree of benefit is achieved by moving to fully electronic settlement based on an automated matching process.[4]
+Furthermore, the process must be able not just to check settlement data but to replace the use of paper for the purpose of settlement since the greatest degree of benefit is achieved by moving to fully electronic settlement based on an automated matching process.

+E-Invoicing

+All e-Invoicing process considerations and integration with eSM matching have been included in a separate document “E-Invoicing and Electronic Settlement Matching”, see reference document [4].

 Benefits of Electronic Settlement Matching